winstxnhdw/sgqr/README.md

 A web-compatible typesafe [SGQR](https://www.mas.gov.sg/development/e-payments/sgqr) library for individuals and businesses.

+> [!IMPORTANT]\
+> `sgqr` is still a work-in-progress and may undergo drastic API changes to maximise DX and performance.
+See the following [discussion](https://github.com/winstxnhdw/sgqr/discussions/28) for more information.

 ## Install

 You can depend on `sgqr` from `npm` or via CDN.